for corporate and entertainment events in Southern Ontario

 All our work is done in-house and is not outsourced to other vendors.
 This allows us to keep our pricing competitive and stand behind our work.

-Our system can integrate with your existing on-site A/V, and we commonly work with local A/V companies such as Freeman, Frischkorn, Pandor, and Midnite Hour as well as IATSE union members.
+Our system can integrate with your existing on-site A/V, and we commonly work with local A/V companies such as Freeman, Frischkorn, Pandor, and Solotech as well as IATSE union members.

 After your event, you’ll get a detailed analytics report containing valuable statistics on how many people attended your event and where they came from.
 For webcasts with registrations, you’ll get a full breakdown of all your viewers with their email addresses.